 So if you want to do that now, go right ahead.
 You can probably copy the cargo texture of one of the gen1_* wagons that Voyager drew.

-#24 Updated by Transportman about 2 years ago
+#24 Updated by Transportman over 2 years ago

 It's done.
 Just one bad message that I didn't notice until now, because then it was all templating separate sprites, but now I could actually copy paste a lot because there are only 4 sprites for each stage.
 The bad message is: